fabric8io/fabric8/app/site/doc/urlHandlers.md

 ## URL handlers

-Fuse Fabric supports a number of different URL handlers to make it easy to work with things like maven repositories, ZooKeeper, Fuse Fabric etc.
+Fabric8 supports a number of different URL handlers to make it easy to work with things like maven repositories, ZooKeeper etc.

 ### blueprint and spring